Try this very easy beet hummus made with roasted beets and chickpeas It is a low-carb, keto friendly recipe made without any sugars.

 - Wrap the beets in aluminum foil and place them in the toaster oven

-- Bake the beets for about 45 minutes or until they pass the knife test
+- Roast the beets for about 45 minutes or until they pass the knife test

 - Allow the beets to cool at room temperature for about 10 minutes